 Acts 6: 3, Wherefore, brethren, look ye out among you seven men

 and wisdom, whom we may appoint over this business.

 Why These Attributes?
 Community work can be demanding, whether or not for an organisation.
 It stretches us.
 But it also calls for general qualities.

 Hard work.
 (Some jobs require the extra mile.
 So, we cannot leave or faint before they're finished)

 Discretionary mouth.
 We see and hear things we shouldn't repeat.

 Immense love to overcome our distaste for some sights or behaviours.

 Honesty in word and spirit (so we don't steal or tell lies).

-Beware the Traps Yes, there is always a trap.
+Yes, there is always a trap.
 It's easy to get taken for a ride.
-Not everyone needing help is genuine, but wait for the next sucker to bleed of time and/or money.
+Not everyone needing help is genuine, but they wait for the next sucker to bleed of time and/or money.
 They are energy wasters.
 I have been conned enough times to know.
-As cold as it sounds, we need to assess this early, as your volunteer time IS valuable and should be spent on the needy—what you stepped forward for in the first place.
+As cold as it sounds, we need to assess this early, as your volunteer time is valuable and should be spent on the genuinely needy, which is what you stepped forward for in the first place.